animais-de-rua/animais-de-rua/readme.md

 It's a work in progress for the website [Animais de Rua](https://animaisderua.org/).
 It includes a backoffice for the organization and for the main website.

+## How to run the project
+- Clone this repo and `cd` into it
+- Install docker on your machine
+- `docker-compose up`
 ## Contributing

 Thank you for considering contributing to the this platform!
 Feel free to open issues and pull requests!